tonyblundell/korma/README.md

 All of these functions will accept an array of instances or IDs.

-## Refresh An Instance From The Database
+## Refreshing An Instance From The Database

 ```php
 $emily->refresh();